-Get a taste of how practicing the Buddha’s teaching as part of a community can lead to a radical transformation of mind and world.
+Get a taste of how practising the Buddha’s teaching as part of a community can lead to a radical transformation of mind and world.

 Exploring fundamental Buddhist tools for living well: ethics, meditation and wisdom, our newcomers events include introductions to the mindfulness of breathing and loving kindness meditation practices.